-People often claim that with Bitcoin “you can send money between any two points on earth for free”.
+People often claim that with Bitcoin "you can send money between any two points on earth for free".
 While that is true in some cases, sometimes a transaction fee is required.
-The fee, when it is required, is usually worth less than 40 US cents.
+The fee, when it is required, is usually worth a few dollars.

 So what decides when you have to pay, and how much?

-Well, like everything else in Bitcoin, the fee structure is built into the network rules, which are defined as “what the reference client does”.
-When you attempt to send coins using bitcoin-qt (the current reference client), it goes through the following steps:
+Well, like everything else in Bitcoin, the fee structure is built into the network rules, which are defined as "what the reference client does".
+When you attempt to send coins using bitcoin core (the current reference client), it goes through the following steps:

 1. Pick which coins to spend